-About this time every summer I receive a handful of requests for men’s vintage boating outfits.
-Sometimes these requests come from antique wooden boat owners who want to dress the year that matches their boat and other times they come from the general public planning to attend a vintage boat show.
-My local wooden boat shoes, Lake Tahoe Concours d’Elegance, has been on my go-to list for years.
+About this time every summer, I receive a handful of requests for men’s vintage boating outfits.
+Sometimes these requests come from antique wooden boat owners who want to dress the year that matches their boat, and other times they come from the general public planning to attend a vintage boat show.
+My local wooden boat show, the Lake Tahoe Concours d’Elegance, has been on my go-to list for years.
 Will I make it this year?
 I hope so.

 Yachting / Sailing Outfits

-The most iconic outfit was the navy blue blazer over white or ivory trousers and a captains cap.
+The most iconic outfit was the navy blue blazer over white or ivory trousers and a captain’s cap.
 This was the upper-class or ivy league look from the Victorian era through at least the 1960s.
-Subtle changed over the decades reflect the cut of the trousers (narrow to wide) or the jacket (double breasted to single breasted.)
-The dress shirt was usually white with necktie or bowtie in red or blue patterns.
+Subtle changes over the decades reflect the cut of the trousers (narrow to wide) or the jacket (double breasted to single breasted).
+The dress shirt was usually white with a necktie or bowtie in red or blue patterns.

-Oxford shoes were usually white suede nubuck with two-tone oxfords or black oxfords adding to the mix.
-The important aspect of boating shoes was the use of rubber soles that were less slippery on smooth boat decks.
+Oxford shoes were usually white suede nubuck with two-tone Oxfords or black Oxfords adding to the mix.
+The important aspect of boating shoes was the use of rubber soles, which were less slippery on smooth boat decks.

 The yachting look was quoted in The Great Gatsby novel:

 I began to walk about the room, examining various indefinite objects in the half darkness.
 A large photograph of an elderly man in yachting costume attracted me, hung on the wall over his desk.